mattglibota/election-analysis/README.md

 ## Summary
 The analysis of the election shows that:

-There were "x" votes cast
+There were 369,711 votes cast

-The candidate were:
-  -
-  -
-  -
-The candidate results were:
+The candidates and their results were
-  -
-  -
-  -
+* Charles Casper Stockham: 23.0% (85,213)
+* Diana DeGette: 73.8% (272,892)
+* Raymon Anthony Doane: 3.1% (11,606)

-The winner of the election was:
+The winner of the election was
-  -
+* Diana Degette

 ## Challenge Overview
+A Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressional election.
+  1. Calculate the total number of votes cast.
+  2. Get a complete list of counties which received votes.
+  3. Calculate the total number of votes in each county.
+  4. Calculate the percentage of votes in each county
+  5. Determine the largest county turnout.

-## Challenger Summary
+## Challenge Summary
+The counties and their results were:
+* Jefferson: 10.5% (38,855)
+* Denver: 82.8% (306,055)
+* Arapahoe: 6.7% (24,801)

+The largest county turnout was
+* Denver